Sam Jones (basketball, born 1933): College career

-Playing career
+Professional career

-Jones was originally drafted by the Minneapolis Lakers as the eighth pick of the 1956 NBA draft.
-However, he opted to return to college to earn his degree upon completion of military service, and therefore voided the Lakers' rights to him under NBA rules.
+Boston Celtics (1957–1969)

 Boston Celtics Hall of Fame coach Red Auerbach subsequently took a trip south to scout North Carolina players who had just won the national championship.
 Former Wake Forest coach Bones McKinney told Auerbach he could visit Chapel Hill, but the best player in the state was a few miles away.
 Eventually, the Philadelphia Warriors selected North Carolina's Lennie Rosenbluth with the sixth pick of the 1957 NBA draft.
 Boston selected Jones two picks later, even though Auerbach had never seen Jones play.

 Jones made his NBA debut on October 22, 1957, recording one rebound in three minutes played against the St. Louis Hawks.
-He was a reserve for a number of seasons before replacing Bill Sharman as a starter.
+He was a reserve for his first few seasons before replacing Bill Sharman as a starter, and earned his first all star appearance in 1962.

 Jones was one of only six Boston Celtics to have ever scored 50 points in an NBA game.
 At the time of his death in 2021, he owned Boston's sixth-best single-game scoring output (51 points vs. Detroit Pistons on October 29, 1965).
 He also recorded 22 points and 5 rebounds in Game 7 of the 1966 NBA Finals as the Celtics won their eighth straight NBA Finals.
 Jones ultimately played twelve seasons in the NBA with the Celtics, scoring 15,411 points to go along with 2,209 assists and 4,305 rebounds.
 He was the franchise's career scoring leader at the time of his retirement in 1969.